ztnel/model.io/README.rst

 About
 -----
-*Myosin* is an experimental framework for developing lightweight state-driven software systems. *Myosin* provides a flexible and homogenous strictly-typed API for facilitating data transactions between system modules simplifying developement and improving system scalability.
+*Myosin* is an experimental framework for developing lightweight state-driven software systems. *Myosin* provides a flexible and homogenous strictly-typed API for facilitating data transactions between system modules simplifying development and improving system scalability.

 Installation
 ------------